Terms and conditions of use

 3.3.3.
-‘Use’ encompasses receiving, without an end user licence, any Scoop Content from any unlicensed media tracking or monitoring service.
+‘Use’ encompasses receiving, without an end user license, any Scoop Content from any unlicensed media tracking or monitoring service.
 Receiving includes in whole or in part, including by link.

 3.3.4.
-Commercial users are invited to obtain end user licences from Scoop Subscriber Services Limited to legitimise use Scoop Content.
+Commercial users are invited to obtain end user licenses from Scoop Publishing Limited to legitimise use Scoop Content.

 3.4.
-Commercial users can subscribe to professional media tracking for Scoop Content by contacting Newsagent
+Commercial users can subscribe to professional media tracking for Scoop Content by contacting Scoop Pro

 3.5.
-Commercial users can enquire about obtaining an end user licence for using Scoop Content by e-mailing email@example.com
+Commercial users can enquire about obtaining an end user license for using Scoop Content by e-mailing email@example.com

 4. Media tracking or monitoring of Scoop Content is expressly prohibited